 10. WHAT INFORMATION MUST BE INCLUDED ON THE REGISTRATION FORM?

 There are separate forms for registering as an individual or as an organization.
 The name of each registered lobbyist must be provided, along with the business and email address.
 For an organization, identifying information about the organization is required.
-Also, each registered individual or organization must provide the name and business address of all persons who compensate the lobbyist to lobby and on whose behalf lobbying is performed.
+Also, each registered individual or organization must provide the name, business and e-mail address of all persons who compensate the lobbyist to lobby and on whose behalf lobbying is performed.

 11. WHAT IF THERE ARE CHANGES IN REGISTRATION INFORMATION?

 Changes in any registration information must be reported to the City Clerk using the registration amendment form within 30 days of the change.
-The list of persons on whose behalf you are lobbying must be kept current.
-Forms can be signed electronically and submitted via email to firstname.lastname@example.org.
+The registration amendment is made electronically through the Lobbyist Registration and Reporting Database at https://lobbyist.phoenix.gov/.

 12. WHAT DO I HAVE TO DO ONCE I AM REGISTERED?

 Registered lobbyists must disclose to each city official with whom the lobbyist communicates that he or she is acting in the capacity of a lobbyist.
 Registered lobbyists must also file reports on a quarterly basis electronically through the Lobbyist Registration and Reporting Database at https://lobbyist.phoenix.gov/.